-From April through much of September, the Boston swan boats glide across the Lagoon in the Public Garden, just as they have every year since 1877.
+From April through much of September, Boston's swan boats glide across the Lagoon in the Public Garden, just as they have every year since 1877.

-If you're visiting Boston and looking for things to do that capture the essence of the city, the swan boats should be near the top of your list.
+If you're visiting Boston and looking for things to do that capture the essence of the city, don't miss the chance to take a swan boat ride (or two).

 Back in the 1870s, the City of Boston granted a "boat for hire" license to Robert Paget.
 At that time, rowing small boats across the Public Garden's lagoon was a favorite activity of many Bostonians.

-Paget, whose descendents still own and operate the Boston Swan Boats business, decided to introduce a new kind of pleasure boat based on catamarans powered by a foot-propelled paddle wheel mechanism.
-In effect, Swan Boats are operated somewhat like bicycles . . . except that they float in the water, lack wheels, and carry up to 20 passengers.
+Paget, whose descendants still own and operate the Boston Swan Boats business, decided to introduce a new kind of pleasure boat based on catamarans powered by a foot-propelled paddle wheel mechanism.
+In effect, Swan Boats are operated somewhat like bicycles . . . except that they float in the water, lack wheels, and carry about 20-25 passengers.

 Each swan boat is constructed from 2 pontoons, 30 feet long, about 3 feet wide, and spaced about 3 feet apart with wooden flooring on top.
 Six wooden benches with side rails provide seating for up to 20 passengers.